Peter Sinfield: Haiku

 There had been rumours of a second solo album, and Sinfield worked on it for a couple of years with vibraphone player and programmer Poli Palmer, formerly of Family.
 It was always a challenging project, made more so by Sinfield's quadruple bypass operation in 2005.
 After a period of convalescence, Sinfield attempted to restart the project, but it failed to take off.

 During this time Sinfield wrote an increasing number of haiku.
-After his appearance at the Genoa Poetry Festival at the Ducal Palace in June 2010, he has turned his creative energies more towards poetry.
+After his appearance at the Genoa Poetry Festival at the Ducal Palace in June 2010, he turned his creative energies more towards poetry.

-Sinfield is still active as a writer and appeared in the 2009 BBC documentary Prog Rock Britannia: An Observation in Three Movements.
+Sinfield was active as a writer and appeared in the 2009 BBC documentary Prog Rock Britannia: An Observation in Three Movements.

-Personal life
+Personal life and death

-Sinfield now lives in Aldeburgh, Suffolk.
-He is still active within the songwriting community and is a member of the British Academy of Songwriters, Composers and Authors committee.
-He underwent heart surgery in 2005, from which he is now fully recovered.
+Sinfield lived in Aldeburgh, Suffolk.
+He was active within the songwriting community and was a member of the British Academy of Songwriters, Composers and Authors committee.
+He underwent heart surgery in 2005.

+Sinfield died on 14 November 2024, at the age of 80.